mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Little Bit of Theory
 ====================

-Lets try to solve "push" problem - how is it possible to send data from the server when it is browser who initiates data exchange?
+Lets try to solve server "push" problem.
+Web is all about pulling data - browser makes request to the server, handles request, generates and sends response back.
+But what if there's need to push data to the browser?

-Solution is simple: make AJAX request to the server to ask for updates.
+Solution is simple: browser makes AJAX request to the server and asks for updates.
 While it seems like what's usually happening between browser and server, there's a catch.
 If server does not have anything to send, it will keep connection open until some data is available for the client.
 After client received response, it will make another request to get more data.

 This technique is called long-polling.